realRemyBoi/java-projects/README.md

 # java-projects
-Just a couple easy Java projects I made for school
+Just a couple of my favorite simple Java projects I made for school